 Ask yourself “what are the things I like?” from the catechism … and write your answer over that image in your head of the Balkan group.
 That’s the spirit!

 Everything goes according to plan?
-Then an original photo is now seized to your own meme; rather than for the effect of amusement, but for *stress relief*, instead.
+Then an original photo is now seized to your own meme; rather than for the effect of amusement, but for *peace of mind* instead.

 Point three